 Cooling strategies could be separated into two categories, internal and external.
 Both approaches differ their consequences, since the former activates central thermosensors and the latter, the peripheral ones.
 But they are complementary and are often used in collaboration for optimal outputs.Internal cooling refers mostly to the indigestion of cold/ ice beverages and is often used prior exercise/ performance.
 Ice, because of its solid form, will have up to 2x the effects of cold-water ingestion.
 Both will act as a heat sink, i.e. will absorb all additional heat created through warming up.
 Additionally, it will suppress the activation of sweat glands independently of changes in skin or core body temperature, leading to lower sweat rates and lower evaporation heat loss from the skin.
 The following video, recorded during the Tour of California, shows how coaches and riders use drinking as common internal cooling mechanism, including how many bottles of water per day they drink, as well as some tips to cool down your body.

 However, this cooling strategy has a downturn: it may just delay the onset of sweating and/or the vasodilation and may in turn increase the rate of heat storage during the early stages of exercise.
 Moreover, the effects are disproportionally high on thermal perception than on actual body temperature.

-External cooling in turn, has many more options.
+External cooling in turn, has many more options to learn how to cool down your body.
 They mainly serve to decrease tissue temperature, yet its efficiency and strategic use vary: